jpulakka/counterfeit_DS18B20_esp8266/README.md

 Fork of https://github.com/cpetrich/counterfeit_DS18B20 for my personal purposes.

-I wanted to study some DS18B20s from AliExpress[^1], but the .ino sketch is for Arduino, and I only had ESP8266 hardware at hand.
+I wanted to study some DS18B20 temperature sensors from AliExpress[^1], but the .ino sketch is for Arduino, and I only had ESP8266 hardware at hand.
 Miraculously, https://github.com/esp8266/Arduino supports ESP8266 on the Arduino environment!

 Just a couple of adjustments were needed: